WXGopher/chm-wiki/Configuration.md

 ###station_search_radius
 The search radius (meters) of stations to include for the interpolation at a triangle.
 Based off the center of the triangle.
 Defaults to 1000 m.

+###station_N_nearest
+Use the nearest N stations to include for the interpolation at a triangle.
+Based off the center of the triangle.
+Defaults to 5.

+Both `station_search_radius` and `station_N_nearest` cannot be simultaneously specified.
+If neither is specific, then `station_N_nearest:5` is used as default.

 ###interpolant
 Chooses either thin plate spline with tension (spline) or inverse distance weighting (idw).
 Defaults to spline.
 ```json